mvcds/hubi/README.md

 2. Your domain allows (or requires) you to share domain knowledge accross projects.

 3. You want to reuse a project's slice of the domain elsewhere.
-This is the least advisable scenario, as each project generally has a slightly perspective on how the domain looks like - unless they are different ends of the same project.
+This is the least advisable scenario, as each project generally has a slightly different perspective on how the domain looks like - unless they complement each other e.g. front- and back-ends for a webapp.

 ## Installation